Archaeologists in Greece discover largest Mycenean era carved tomb

 Archaeologists in Orchomenos, Viotia, have discovered the largest Mycenaean-era carved tomb ever found in Greece.

-Describing the discovery as “one of the largest Mycenaean carved chamber tombs ever found in Greece,” the Culture Ministry of Greece says that the construction of the chamber tomb dates back to the middle of the 14th century B.C. and the skeleton of only one dead was found in the tomb with all the grave goods.
+The Culture Ministry of Greece describes the discovery as “one of the largest Mycenaean carved chamber tombs ever found in Greece. " The chamber tomb's construction dates back to the middle of the 14th century B.C., and the skeleton of only one dead person was found in the tomb with all the grave goods.

 The grave was found in the village of Prosilio, a Municipality of Livadeia, at the foot of Mount Akontio.